 Tips for Choosing the Perfect Wine

-- Generally, always pair red wine with red meat, white wine with white meat, and fish.
+- Generally, we always pair red wine with red meat, white wine with white meat, and fish.

 - Choose a wine that complements the flavor of your food, not one that overpowers it.